Nagarnar Steel Plant: Arrangement for Power

 The steel plant has a total power requirement of 296 MW out of which NMDC proposes to take 241 MW from the grid through Chhattisgarh State Power Transmission Company Limited (CSPTCL) and the remaining power be generated in-house.

 Thermax was selected by National Mineral Development Corporation in year 2012 under a Rs 503-crore contract to set up the captive power plant for the integrated steel plant.
 Thermax will be responsible to design, engineer, construct and commission the captive plant on a turnkey basis.
 The supply of equipment includes three 160 tonne per hour capacity boilers that use multiple fuels – blast furnace and coke oven gas from the steel process and light diesel oil – and two 40 MW each steam turbines.
 Steam from the boilers will be used to blow air into the blast furnace and to generate 80 MW power.

 Railway Facilities

 The Railway Siding Project is being implemented by IRCON to bring raw material such as iron ore, coking coal, limestone and dolomite, etc. for production and for outward movement of finished steel and slag.
-Phase I of the project envisages connecting the 6-km stretch from the KK Railway line with Nagarnar Steel Plant at Ambagaon and Ammagauda by laying about 53 km of railway line within the steel plant premises at a cost of Rs.
+Phase I of the project envisages connecting the 6-km stretch from the KK Railway line with Nagarnar Steel Plant at Ambagaon and Amaguda by laying about 53 km of railway line within the steel plant premises at a cost of Rs.
 283 crore.